rohanlopes20/AngularJsToDo/README.md

 # AngularJsToDo

-This is simple To Do App using Angular JS and mansory JS.
+This is simple ToDo App using Angular JS.
+It stores the notes in localStorage of browser.

-I will add below features in next cycle.
-  1. Google Notification API
-  2. Reminder feature using JS timeOut
-  3.  and some UI improvements
+#### Usage ####

+Download and keep ToDo folder in server.
+I have added support for searching, adding & editing notes.
+Double click on any note to edit it.

+~~Removed mansory js effect as it was not helping in editing notes.~~